All About Coroners

 Qualities of a Coroner

-Coroners state the following job skills are important in their day-to-day work.
+When polled, Coroners say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Coordination: Adjusting actions in relation to others’ actions.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 - Forensic Pathologist